|

 Ice Formations Are Found

 But the process works only on the stems of particular plants.
-Coblentz carried out his observations on Dittany, Cunila mariana,

-which is now known as Cunila origanoides.
-Many persons have observed that Frostweed (Verbesina virginica) or White Crownbeard, produces
+Many persons have observed that Frostweed (Verbesina virginica)

-such ice ribbons.
-And, others write about Frostweed
+ribbons.
+And, others write about Frostweed (Helianthemum

-examples of ice formations on Dittany and White Crownbeard,
+many examples of ice formations on Dittany and White Crownbeard,

-but have not been able to find any photographic images of such ice on frostweed Helianthemum
+but have not been able to find any photographic images of such ice on

-But, I will continue to look.
-Subsequently, I have found
+frostweed Helianthemum canadense.
+But, I will continue to

-formations on other plants , as noted
+other plants , as noted elsewhere.

 LeConte (1850) wrote “The plants on which I